Contact for a Free Consultation 714-721-4423

 The Three Hour Presumption

 The movement of alcohol in the body, its absorption into the bloodstream, its metabolism, and its elimination are all dynamic processes.
-However, in California, there is a rebuttable presumption found in California Vehicle Code Section 23152b that says the driver has the same BAC level at the time of driving as at the time of the blood or breath test if the test is done within three hours after driving.
+However, in California, there is a rebuttable presumption that says the person had 0.08 percent (or more) in his or her blood at the time of driving if the person had 0.08 percent in his or her blood at the time of the chemical test within three hours after the driving.2

 Although there is little science to justify this presumption, it still applies in court and at the DMV.
 However, the key is that this presumption is rebuttable.
 That is where your DUI Lawyer plays a critical role.